sikkatech/spec/rfc/004-abci++.md

 }
 ```

-Upon receiving a block header, every validator runs `VerifyHeader(header)`.
+Upon receiving a block header, every validator runs `VerifyHeader(header, isValidator)`.
 The reason for why `VerifyHeader` is split from `ProcessProposal` is due to the later sections for Preprocess Proposal and Vote Extensions, where there may be application dependent data in the header that must be verified before accepting the header.
 If the returned `ResponseVerifyHeader.accept_header` is false, then the validator must precommit nil on this block, and reject all other precommits on this block. `ResponseVerifyHeader.evidence` is appended to the validators local `EvidencePool`.

 Upon receiving an entire block proposal (in the current implementation, all "block parts"), every validator runs `ProcessProposal(block)`.
 If the returned `ResponseProcessProposal.accept_block` is false, then the validator must precommit nil on this block, and reject all other precommits on this block. `ResponseProcessProposal.evidence` is appended to the validators local `EvidencePool`.